pascalhabluetzel/ANERIS_NIS/README.md

 - Requires **internet access** for OBIS, Marine Regions, and WoRMS APIs
 - Long-running for large datasets
 - OBIS coverage varies by taxon
 - WRiMS does not document every alien or invasive species
+- First tests revealed that about 60 % of introduced species are labeled as status unknown
 - The script provides **screening-level insights**, not definitive ecological conclusions